ublanquet/training-angularjs/README.md

  - Ensure code generated with `gulp build` works as intended.
  - No need to tell, but code linter should pass/

-> `gulp build` produce a `dist` folder, which is basically what is deployed on a web server.
+> `gulp build` produces a `dist` folder, which is basically what is deployed on a web server.
 You might notice that this folder contains no html.
 So, what's the magic?

 > `gulp build` triggers the linting task.
 This one ensures that your code complies with code style rules defined by `jsHint`, `esLint`, `JSCS` & `tsLint` configs.
 Pretty code is not just pretty, it may point out come bugs & make your code easy to read for all your team.
 You can run the lint task alone with `gulp vet` command.